Numeric vector

 y == 8

-Without vectorization (as in other languages) one has to use for loop for performing element by element operation on say vectors.
+Without vectorization (as in other languages) one has to use a for loop for performing element-by-element operations on say vectors.

 Subsetting Vectors in R Language

-By subsetting vectors means that extracting the elements of a vector.
+Subsetting in the R Language can be done easily.
+Subsetting vectors means extracting the elements of a vector.
 For this purpose square brackets ([ ]) are used.
 For example;

 x <- c(1, 6, 10, -15, 0, 13, 5, 2, 10, 9)